 A: Vertigo is a false sensation that you are moving or your surroundings are spinning despite staying still.

 Q: Is Vertigo a Serious Condition?

 A: Vertigo can be a symptom of an underlying serious condition, such as stroke or heart attack.
-That’s why it is best to seek the help of a doctor or a medical specialist to find out if there is a serious condition responsible for your vertigo.
+That’s why it is best to seek the help of a upper cervical chiropractor or a medical specialist to find out if there is a serious condition responsible for your vertigo.
 However, vertigo can also be caused by other less-serious conditions.
 For example, sometimes vertigo is caused by inflammation in the inner ear that was brought on by congestion from a virus.